Main Page Content

 Each first-year student at the College participates in the Summer Reading Program.
 The purpose of this program is to help orient new students to the Brockport academic community by having a common reading experience with fellow classmates and faculty members.
 First-year students receive a copy of the book during summer orientation.

 The summer reading project is a valued experience at The College at Brockport and continues to be part of our involvement in the American Democracy Project for Civic Engagement, a national, multi-campus initiative that seeks to foster informed civic engagement in the United States.
 The project seeks to create a greater intellectual understanding and commitment to participate in the civic life of the United States.

-The program is made possible in part by the generous sponsorship of M&T Bank.
+The program is made possible in part by the generous sponsorship of M&T Bank and the partnership with The College's Annual Diversity Conference.
 Students will be asked to react to the book during the Welcome Week weekend and throughout the semester.
 They will also take part in discussions, projects and lectures debating noteworthy themes generated by the book.